Army of Galicia: Bilbao

 On 11 October 1808, Blake personally entered Bilbao, forcing General Merlin to retreat 32 km up the valley of Durango to Zornosa.
 Merlin had entered the city the previous August to suppress the revolt against King Joseph and in doing so, had, in the words of the king himself, ensured that the "fire of insurrection was quenched with the blood of twelve hundred men".
 These numbers were likely exaggerated as according to the source cited they fire bombed Bilbao port and took vessels from the city.

 Battle of Zornoza

 Following the French retreat from the disaster at the Battle of Bailén (16–19 July 1808), Blake took up positions opposite the enemy on the banks of the Ebro.
 On 31 October, the 24,000 men of Marshal Lefebvre's IV Corps attacked Blake's 19,000 men at Zornoza.
-By retreating swiftly, Blake was able to prevent being trapped by Napoleon's planned envelopment and annihilation of the Spanish flank.
+By retreating swiftly, Blake was able to avoid being trapped by Napoleon's planned envelopment and annihilation of the Spanish flank.